Skip To Content Skip To Menu Skip To Footer

 Introduction

-The Pre-Health Program is administered jointly by the Committee for the Health Professions and the Advising, Internships & Career Center (hereafter referred to as the Center).
+The Health Professions Program (previously known as the Pre-Health Program) is administered jointly by the Committee for the Health Professions and the Center for Career Development (hereafter referred to as the Center).
 Students who are interested in entering a career in any one of the health professions are welcome to be a part of the program.
-First-Year students who have expressed an interest in a health-related career receive an invitation to attend an informational meeting that will be held at the beginning of the academic year.
-After attending this meeting, interested students will be invited to attend three of five group advising sessions.
-Transfer students interested in pursuing a health career should contact Kris Betts (bettsk@dickinson.edu) in the Center to schedule a meeting with the Pre-Health Professions Advisor for an orientation session.
+First-Year students who have expressed an interest in a health-related career receive an invitation to attend an informational meeting held over the summer and at the beginning of the academic year.
+Transfer or upperclass students interested in pursuing a health career should contact the Health Professions Advisor in the Center to schedule an orientation meeting.

-To enter the Pre-Health Program, first-year students are required to attend the group advising sessions and provide the following registration materials by the beginning of the spring semester in the first year: 1) a completed Pre-Health Program Registration Form, 2) an essay that details each student's interest in pursuing a healthcare career and the initial career ideas along with specific plans to explore various fields during their time at Dickinson, and 3) a report that summarizes a list of prerequisite courses for at least one medical school or allied health program that each candidate might want to attend.
+To enter the Health Professions Program, first-year or sophomore students can register for HPPG 101, Exploring the Health Professions (.5 credit), OR attend two group advising sessions during the fall semester.
+All students wishing to join the program must complete the following registration materials by the beginning of the spring semester in the first year: 1) a completed Health Professions Program Information Form, 2) an essay that details each student's interest in pursuing a healthcare career and the initial career ideas along with specific plans to explore various fields during their time at Dickinson, and 3) a report that summarizes a list of prerequisite courses for at least one professional school or graduate program that each candidate might want to attend.

-After these materials are received, the only requirements to stay in the Pre-Health Program include the relevant pre-requisite courses and contact with their Faculty Pre-Health Advisor each semester.
+After these materials are received, students will be assigned to a Health Professions Advisor to support their academic goals.
+The only requirements to stay in the Health Professions Program include completing the relevant prerequisite courses and maintaining contact with their Health Professions Advisor each semester.

 Recommended Courses and Requirements for Minors and Programs